joseph-grospe/taxgenie-hackathon/docs/USER_JOURNEY.md

 - User signs in and lands on operations dashboard.
 - Dashboard shows recent batches, queue status, error counts, and reconciliation progress.

-## 2) Configure Data Source (One-Time Setup)
+## 2) Drive Source Is Preconfigured (Current Assumption)

-- Admin connects the organization Google Drive account.
+- The Drive connection and source folder are preconfigured by a Super Admin (one-time).
+- Regular users do not need to connect, select, or manage the Drive source from the dashboard.
+- Dashboard can still show a read-only indicator that ingestion is active (folder name/ID, last sync time, webhook health).

+## 3) Initial Backfill (Existing Files)

-- Admin selects the source folder for BIR 2307 files.
+- System scans the selected Drive folder for existing files and queues them for processing.
-- System registers watch channel and stores channel metadata.
+- Backfill progress is visible in the dashboard (imported count, queued, processed, errors).
+- After backfill completes, system runs a short catch-up sync to avoid missing updates that happened during the scan.

-## 3) Revenue Team Uploads to Google Drive
+## 4) Revenue Team Uploads to Google Drive

 - Revenue team continues their current behavior: upload/download files in Google Drive.
 - No manual source upload is required inside TaxTrack.

-## 4) Automatic Intake via Webhook
+## 5) Automatic Intake via Webhook

 - Drive webhook notifies TaxTrack of new or modified files.
 - Intake service validates the event and reads change tokens.
 - Matching files are queued for processing.
-- Existing/current files can be ingested through backfill sync.

-## 5) Live Processing Visibility
+## 6) Live Processing Visibility

 - Users monitor stages: queued -> OCR -> extraction -> validation -> reconciliation -> done/failed.
 - Each file has timestamps, status reason, and confidence information.

-## 6) Duplicate and Error Handling
+## 7) Duplicate and Error Handling

 - Duplicate files are automatically segregated and tagged with reason.
 - Invalid records (missing fields, signature/printed name issues, ATC/variance failures) move to error queue.
 - Users review details and decide reprocess/escalation actions.

-## 7) Validated Outputs and Storage
+## 8) Validated Outputs and Storage

 - Valid files are renamed using `Co.Name_TIN_PeriodEnd_Sequence`.
 - Processed artifacts are stored in S3 and/or Azure Blob Storage.
 - Structured extraction results are persisted for downstream reporting.

-## 8) Reconciliation
+## 9) Reconciliation

 - Revenue book data is loaded for reconciliation.
 - System matches extracted CWT details against book records.
 - Monthly and quarterly reconciliation statuses are computed.

-## 9) Reporting and Export
+## 10) Reporting and Export

 - User generates consolidated reconciliation reports.
 - Reports are downloadable and retained in cloud storage.

-## 10) Audit and Support
+## 11) Audit and Support

 - All ingestion, processing, and user actions are logged for traceability.
 - Support workflow follows agreed hypercare and maintenance commitments.